 Daniel de Torres leads DCAF's Gender and Security Division.
 A native of Spain, Daniel has enjoyed a varied professional career which included emergency relief work during and after the war in Bosnia, an embassy posting in Washington, DC, service in the Spanish Marines, and over ten years of work on gender and security.
 During this time he developed and managed field projects; designed and delivered training for military and police personnel, prosecutors, judges, parliamentarians, development professionals, and civil society organisations; and provided policy analysis and advice.
 His work has taken him to Europe, Africa, the Americas, the Middle East, and Asia.
 A lively speaker, he regularly addresses a wide variety of audiences, from grass-roots civil society groups to Parliaments.

-Head of Asia-Pacific Unit
+Head of the Asia-Pacific Unit

 Albrecht Schnabel is Head of the Asia-Pacific Unit at the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
 He also serves as Senior Fellow in DCAF's Policy and Research Division, and as Research Associate at the Global Health Centre (GHC) of the Graduate Institute of International and Development Studies.
 From 2008-16 he served as Senior Fellow in DCAF's former Research Division, where he headed the Security Institutions Programme and the Human Security and SSR Programme.